6529-Collections/nextgen/docs/setter-functions.md

 <b>Notes:</b>
 * This function can only be called by the contract deployer or a contract administrator.
-* The collection needs to be created, add initial data and then update them if needed.
+* The collection needs to be created and initial data needs to be added.
 * The total supply of a collection cannot be updated.

 <!-- end of the list -->